hugopstackhouse/MPSTime.jl/docs/src/classification.md

 ## [Hyperparameters](@id c_hparams)

-There are number of hyperparameters and data preprocessing options that can be specified using `MPSOptions(; key=value)`
+There are number of hyperparameters and data preprocessing opttrendy_sine ions that can be specified using `MPSOptions(; key=value)`

 ```@docs